wso2/docs-is/en/docs/learn/creating-users-using-the-ask-password-option.md

 !!!
 Note
     By default, WSO2 Identity Server sets a random value for the password if the `askPassword` claim is present in the request.
-    If you want to disable setting a random value and keep the "password" that is sent in the request, the following property needs to be added to the `<IS_HOME>/repository/conf/deployment-toml` file.
+    If you want to disable setting a random value and instead keep the `password` that is sent in the request, add the following configuration to the `<IS_HOME>/repository/conf/deployment.toml` file. needs to be added to the `<IS_HOME>/repository/conf/deployment-toml` file.

 ``` toml